SkylineCommunications/dataminer-docs/develop/TOOLS/Github/Use_Github_Guidelines.md

 You can use GitHub to:

-- Share generic code or useful tools/libraries with the DataMiner community.
+- Share generic code/scripts or useful tools/libraries with the DataMiner community.
 - Collaborate on code with external users.

 > [!NOTE]